aws/amazon-managed-service-for-prometheus-roadmap/README.md

 ## Amazon Managed Service for Prometheus Public Roadmap

 This is the public roadmap for [Amazon Managed Service for Prometheus](https://aws.amazon.com/prometheus/).
 We share information here about what we are working on and equally, you can use this repo to provide feedback and suggest features.
+Note that this roadmap presents features that we are considering developing, however it does remain subject to change from time to time.
+Equally, there is no guarantee that we will release these features or fo the exact timeline in which we may release them.

 [Go to the roadmap now »](https://github.com/aws/amazon-managed-service-for-prometheus-roadmap/issues)